execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 An unsuffixed floating constant has the default type double.
 The "f" suffix gives it type float, the "L" suffix gives it type long double.

-> Note: we can use "F" and "l" instead, but "f" and "L" is easier to read and more in tune with the `printf` format specifier syntax.
+> Note: we can use "F" and "l" instead, but "f" and "L" are easier to read and more in tune with the `printf` format specifier syntax.

-We should make a habit out of suffixing values assigned to a float with "f", and values assigned to a long double with "L", or risk conversion errors:
+We should make a habit out of suffixing values assigned to a float with "f" and values assigned to a long double with "L", or risk conversion errors:

 ```c
 /*